Fudantopology/Fudantopology.github.io/index.md

 - May 19 2022 Hao Liang, Sun Yat-sen University

+       Time: 15:00-17:00

+       Place:

+       Title: Homomorphisms to 3-manifold groups

+       Abstract: Following Sela's theory of limit groups (of free group), we define and study limit groups of compact 3-manifold groups.
+We show that the family of compact 3-manifold groups are equationally noetherian, which answers a question of Agol and Liu.
+The main application of our result is to give a positive answer to a question of Reid, Wang and Zhou about epimorphism sequence of closed orientable aspherical 3-manifold groups.
+This is joint work with Daniel Groves and Michael Hull.

 - May 26 2022

 - Jun.
 02 2022, [Yi Jiang](https://ymsc.tsinghua.edu.cn/info/1033/2391.htm), Tsinghua University